TSA Communication

 The Elizabeth Foundation for the Arts, Beyond a Memorable Fancy, New York City

-TSA Communicaiton is a part of an ongoing serires called Art In Airports, which includes See You See Me, Skymall Liberation and How To Keep Motherfuckers From Putting Their Seats Back.
+TSA Communicaiton is a part of an ongoing serires called Art In Airports, which includes See You See Me, Skymall Liberation, How To Keep Motherfuckers From Putting Their Seats Back, For Your Saftey and Untitled.